alessiasaporita/Unseen-Modalities/README.md

 * We provide the splits for training, validation and testing in the `epic-annotations` folder.

 * To run the code:
 `python train_web.py --lr 1e-4 --batch_size 96 --num_epochs 120 --save_name _KL_ --workers 16`

-* We finetuned the model by reduced learning rates, as specified in `bash.sh`.
+* Commands for all experiments / models can be found in the file `bash.sh`.